doctorfree/nvim-lazyman/README.md

 are detailed in the [news.txt for Neovim 0.9](https://github.com/neovim/neovim/blob/040f1459849ab05b04f6bb1e77b3def16b4c2f2b/runtime/doc/news.txt) (`:help news` within nvim).

 This is life on the bleeding edge.
-However, all of the supported Lazyman Neovim configurations and most of the extra Neovim configurations supported by `lazyman` do not have Neovim version incompatibilities.
+However, all of the supported Lazyman Neovim configurations and most of the Personal Neovim configurations supported by `lazyman` do not have Neovim version incompatibilities.

 ### Lazyman installation